 You’ve likely seen fungus gnats before, as they’re a prevalent indoor pest.

 They’re small, black flies drawn to lights and dampness.
-You’ll find them near windows, lamps, still water, and houseplants.
+You’ll find them near windows, lamps, still or standing water, and houseplants.

 Fungus gnats have four development stages: